0%

 2. Clean Data: Remove any anomalies, outliers, or inaccuracies that could skew interpretation.

-3. Analyze Data: Analyze the data using statistical methods.
-This could be as simple as calculating averages or as complex as conducting regression analyses.
+3. Analyse Data: Analyse the data using statistical methods.
+This could range from calculating averages to conducting regression analyses.

-4. Visualize Data: Visualize the data using charts, graphs, and tables to understand trends and patterns better.
+4. Visualise Data: Use charts, graphs, and tables to visualise the data and better understand trends and patterns.

-5. Draw Insights: After analysis and visualization, interpret the data in the context of your business objectives.
+5. Draw Insights: After analysis and visualisation, interpret the data in the context of your business objectives.

-6. Implement Actions: Based on the insights, develop and implement strategies to optimize your SEO efforts.
+6. Implement Actions: Based on the insights, develop and implement strategies to optimise your SEO efforts.

 7. Measure Impact: After implementing changes, track metrics to measure the impact of your actions, thus initiating a new cycle of data interpretation.